Rahul91/CommunityNewsPortal/README.md

 #Scope for Improvements

-1. If a loggedin user, adds a content, then he is routed to home page, ideally he should be routed to his page.
-Need to correct this.
-2. Once added a news, only admin can remove it.
+1. Once added a news, only admin can remove it.
 Ideally user who have added, should has authorization to edit it.
 This feature will soon be added.

 #Cloning the repository